AweSim-OSC/osc-vnc/README.md

 batch system to submit the job to `compute` vs `oxymoron`, a default set of options found in [config/script.yml](config/script.yml) are applied to your job.
-When choosing a cluster `glenn`, `oakley`, or `ruby` the cluster specific set of default options are located in [config/script_cluster.yml](config/script_cluster.yml).
+When choosing a cluster `glenn`, `oakley`, or `ruby` the cluster specific set of default options are located in [config/cluster.yml](config/cluster.yml).

-You can alter these options when creating a session by specifying them as a hash in the `:options` key when initializing the object.
+You can alter these options when creating a session by specifying them as a hash in the `:options` key when initializing the object or modifying the batch object if they are cluster specific.
 An example:

 ```ruby
 # Specify your personal VNC session options to override defaults